rohanmahy/ietf-drafts/mahy-mimi-groupchat/draft-mahy-mimi-group-chat.md

 MLS is removing clients, so:

 ~~~~~
-any regular user can remove any of its other clients
+any occupant can remove any of its other clients
     OR
 the system user of the owning provider can remove any but the last client
     OR